Dr Gavin Evans

 Biography

-Gavin Evans lectures first year and post-graduate students in journalism at Birkbeck, and over the past decade has also lectured at Birkbeck in critical thinking, media law, online journalism and aspects of media theory.
-He also supervises MA dissertations at Cardiff University, where he lectures in research methodology, and he is a senior lecturer at the London School of Journalism.
+Gavin Evans lectures undergraduate and post-graduate students in journalism at Birkbeck, and over the past two decades has also lectured at Birkbeck in critical thinking, media law, online journalism, creative non-fiction and aspects of media theory.

-On returning to London 25 years ago, he worked as a freelance journalist to give him the flexibility to help raise his two daughters.
-During this period he wrote for The Guardian, where he also had column for a while, and for The Observer, The Times, The Telegraph, The Daily Mail, The Financial Times and the magazine Esquire, Men’s Health, Frank and The New Statesman, among others, and regularly wrote for the news agency Gemini.
+On returning to London 33 years ago, he worked as a freelance journalist to give him the flexibility to help raise his two daughters.
+During this period he wrote for The Guardian, where he also had column, and for The Observer, The Times, The Telegraph, The Daily Mail, The Financial Times and the magazine Esquire, Men’s Health, Frank and The New Statesman, among others, and regularly wrote for the news agency Gemini.
 He also did sub-editing for The Guardian and Men’s Health among others, and regularly broadcast for various stations and channels of the BBC.

-He has written six books and has contributed chapters to several others.
+He has written 11books and has contributed chapters to several others.
 These books are: Prince of the Ring (Robson); Wicked!
 (Robson); Dancing Shoes is Dead (Doubleday and Black Swan – shortlisted for the Alan Paton non-fiction prize); Mama’s Boy (Highdown); Kings of the Ring (Weidenfeld & Nicholson); Black Brain, White Brain: is intelligence skin deep?
-(Jonathan Ball and Thistle - shortlisted for the Recht Malan non-fiction prize).
-His new book, Mapreaders & Multitaskers: men, women, nature, nurture will be published by Thistle in January 2016 and he is currently completing another book, Over the Rainbow: the hidden meanings of colour, which will be published by Michael O’Mara Books later in 2016.
+(Jonathan Ball and Thistle - shortlisted for the Recht Malan non-fiction prize), Mapreaders & Multitaskers: men, women, nature, nurture (Thistle 2016, Lume Books, 2019), Over the Rainbow: the hidden meanings of colour (Michael O’Mara Books, 2016), Skin Deep: Dispelling the Science of Race (OneWorld, 2020); White Supremacy: From Eugenics to Great Replacement (Icon, 2024); Son of a Preacher Man (Jacana, 2025); Bible Stories: Fact, Fiction & Fantasy in Scripture (Icon, 2025).

 Gavin Evans lives in North London.
-He has two adult daughters and when not writing or lecturing he trains for marathons and other races.
+He has two adult daughters and a grandson and when not writing or lecturing he trains for marathons and other races, representing England in his age group.

 Supervision and teaching